Create Freely: The Story Behind the Artists Who Fought for Free Speech

 • Blaine Adamson won his case at the Kentucky Supreme Court in October 2019.

 Jack Phillips himself has been subject to two additional lawsuits, both arising from his decision not to create a custom cake celebrating and symbolizing a “gender transition.”
 The second lawsuit he won in March 2019.
-The third lawsuit is pending before the Colorado Supreme Court after oral arguments were heard in June 2024.
+Jack won his third case in 2024 when the Colorado Supreme Court dismissed a lawsuit brought against him.

 During this season after the Masterpiece decision, Lorie Smith’s case also took an unexpected turn.
 In 2021, the U.S. Court of Appeals for the 10th Circuit ruled in Colorado’s favor.
 Notably, both the 10th Circuit and Colorado officials acknowledged that Lorie serves people from all backgrounds—including those who identify as LGBT.
 Both also conceded that her graphic art and websites constitute speech and expression and are protected by the First Amendment.